 This module builds on the broad understanding of module A and assesses, in more depth, your understanding of the principles of operation of railway control and communications systems and sub-systems.

 This paper combines the previously available modules of signalling principles (module 3), communications principles (module 4) and part of signalling the layout (module 2).
-These were available until October 2020, with the exception of module 2 which awaits an exam date.
+These were available until October 2020, with the exception of module 2 which was last available in October 2021.

 This module is a compulsory module for the Advanced Diploma in Railway Control Engineering (also known as the IRSE Professional Examination).
 If you have passed at least one of the previously available modules (modules 1-7), then use the online checker tool to see whether you are exempt from passing this module.

 The syllabus for principles of railway control and communications systems (module C) can be downloaded here and is in the document library below.

 Logged in IRSE members (if you are not already logged in please do through this link) can download support materials for principles of railway control and communication systems (module C) of the exam from the document library at the end of this page, please scroll down (visible to logged in members).
 Study videos are also available for members and non-members on IRSE's Vimeo channel via https://vimeo.com/showcase/study - please note that these videos are based on previously available modules, so look for videos about modules 2, 3 and 4.

 To apply to sit principles of railway control and communication systems (module C) of the exam, you must: